batista12/User/README.md

-Welcome to the User Registration Program
+welcome to the User Registration Program